 TWG 2 Advisory Group (TAG).
 The MJV TAG is organized by TWG 2 members (appointed for the task) and the JRC-JRC-MAHB along with the host country.
 The TAG elaborates the MJV topic with the host country, providing support to development of the agenda, selection and design of break-out sessions, and helping to obtain speakers and other necessary technical inputs.
 The TAG ideally starts begins preliminary discussions (usually by conference call) 6 or more months prior to the MJV.
 The workload of the TAG is generally light except in the final weeks before the MJV when there may be a need for members to review the final agenda and supporting materials.

 Participants.
 Phase 2 MJV workshops are aimed at working Seveso inspectors.
 Since participants are expected to contribute actively to the meeting outcome, they should be competent to discuss the topic selected for the visit.
-Industry will be invited through the European Process Safety Centre (EPSC) to send some representatives, usually 2 or 3.
+Industry will be invited through Member States or the Centre for Chemical Process Safety, and the number of industry representatives is a function of their contribution to the workshop.
 Depending on the topic, a larger industry representation may be encouraged.
 Generally, attendance should be more or less around 30 participants from countries other than the host country, and around 50 or so in total to ensure workable breakout sessions.

 Speakers, session moderators and rapporteurs.
 Presentations are usually made by a mix of host country representatives and participants.
 Sometimes external experts, such as a local industry expert, are also invited to present a topic.
 Workshop break-out sessions are usually moderated by a mix of host country representatives and participants.

+Workshops are in-person only.
+The MJV workshop is conducted with in-person participation only.
+Hybrid workshops are not considered appropriate for fulfilling the objectives of the meeting.
+Under certain circumstances, contributions of special guests may be given virtually but workshops cannot be attended virtually.

 ROLES